Red pen leadership

 Red pen cultures tend to be cautious, defensive, unhealthily-political and risk-averse.
 They’re often characterised as blame cultures.
 I worked with one organisation that needed and aspired to become far more innovative and yet, when asked in focus groups, its staff said, ‘There’s no chance.’
 Curious, I asked ‘Why?’
 They responded, ‘Nobody here is willing to put their head above the parapet.’
 Again… ‘Why?’
 ‘If they do, they will get their head shot off.’
 It transpired that leaders there were perceived as always expecting near-perfect performance results and completely unwilling to tolerate failure.

 Red pen erasers

-5 fields of inquiry have helped me address my own red pen risks: (1) my Christian beliefs that focus positively on gifts, talents and releasing potential; (2) great leadership role models I’ve known who see the best in people, make them feel amazing and enable them to achieve the near-impossible; (3) solutions-focused work that addresses what we want rather than what we don’t; (4) appreciative inquiry that pays attention to what’s going well and builds on it; (5) strengths-based practice that affirms what we – and others – are good at.
-Oh…and I no longer have a red pen on my desk.
+5 fields of inquiry have helped me address my own red pen risks: (1) my Christian beliefs that focus positively on gifts, talents and releasing potential; (2) great leadership role models I’ve known who see the best in people, make them feel amazing and enable them to achieve the near-impossible; (3) solutions-focused work that addresses what we want rather than what we don’t; (4) appreciative inquiry that pays attention to what’s going well and builds on it; (5) strengths-based practice that affirms and strengthens what we – and others – are good at.
+And I no longer have a red pen on my desk.